Adam Cifu: Education

-Cifu attended the Dalton School in New York City.
-He then received his bachelor's degree with honors in Chemistry from Haverford College in 1989, and a Doctor of Medicine degree from Cornell University Medical College (now Weill Cornell Medicine) in 1993.
+Adam Cifu attended the Dalton School in New York City.
+He then received his bachelor's degree (with honors) in chemistry from Haverford College in 1989, and a medical degree from Cornell University Medical College (now Weill Cornell Medicine) in 1993.
 He completed his internal medicine residency at the Beth Israel Hospital (now in Beth Israel Deaconess Medical Center) in 1996, and then served as the Primary Care Chief Resident.

 Career

-Cifu started his career as a Clinical Fellow at Harvard Medical School in 1993, and became an instructor in Medicine in 1996.
+Adam Cifu started his career as a clinical fellow at Harvard Medical School in 1993, and became an instructor in medicine in 1996.
 He then joined the faculty of the University of Chicago as an Assistant Professor of Medicine in 1997.
 He was promoted to Associate Professor in 2005, and to Professor of Medicine in 2013.

 Research

-Cifu's research is primarily focused on the evidence base of clinical practice.
+Adam Cifu's research is primarily focused on the evidence base of clinical practice.

 Medical reversal

-A medical reversal occurs when a robust clinical trial produces results that contradict existing clinical practice and the older, less methodologically sound, trials on which it is based.
-The term was coined in 2011 in an article by Vinay Prasad, Victor Gall and Adam Cifu published in the Archives of Internal Medicine (now JAMA Internal Medicine).
+A medical reversal occurs when a robust clinical trial produces results that contradict existing clinical practice and the older, less methodologically sound trials on which it is based.
+The term was coined in 2011 in an article by Vinay Prasad, Victor Gall, and Adam Cifu published in the Archives of Internal Medicine (now JAMA Internal Medicine).

 Cifu and Prasad have published extensively on the topic.
-In one large study, Prasad, Cifu and collaborators reviewed all of the original research articles published in the New England Journal of Medicine between 2001 and 2010.
+In one large study, Prasad, Adam Cifu, and collaborators reviewed all of the original research articles published in the New England Journal of Medicine between 2001 and 2010.
 They identified 146 common medical practices that offered no net benefits.
-He also focused low-value practices and patterns of medical research, and found out that reversal of established medical practice occurs across all classes of medical practice.
-In his paper published in 2012, he discussed the reversals in terms of established medical practices, and suggested that the established standards must be abandoned if they are not beneficial enough.
+They also focused on low-value practices and patterns of medical research, and found out that reversal of established medical practice occurs across all classes of medical practice.
+In his paper published in 2012, Cifu discussed the reversals in terms of established medical practices, and suggested that the established standards must be abandoned if they are not beneficial enough.

-Cifu and Prasad brought together much of their research on Medical Reversal in a book entitled Ending Medical Reversal: Improving Outcomes, Saving Lives.
-Abigail Zuger reviewed the book in the New York Times writing that the book concerns itself with "how often modern medicine reverses itself, analyzing why it happens, and suggesting ways to make it stop."
+Cifu and Prasad brought together much of their research on medical reversal in a book entitled Ending Medical Reversal: Improving Outcomes, Saving Lives.
+Abigail Zuger reviewed the book in The New York Times writing that the book concerns itself with "how often modern medicine reverses itself, analyzing why it happens, and suggesting ways to make it stop."